huggingface/optimum-intel/examples/neural_compressor/question-answering/README.md

 using the [Intel Neural Compressor ](https://github.com/intel/neural-compressor) library for question answering tasks.

+For pruning, we support 'magnitude', 'gradient', 'snip_momentum', 'snip' and 'pattern_lock'.
+You can refer to [the pruning details](https://github.com/intel/neural-compressor/blob/master/docs/source/pruning.md).

 Note that if your dataset contains samples with no possible answers (like SQuAD version 2), you need to pass along the flag `--version_2_with_negative`.